Chart Color Schemes

 Redwood Park has limited levels of nearby infrastructure activity, ranking in the 8thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 12 projects that are likely to impact the area.
-Key projects include Tea Tree Gully Sustainable Sewers Program, Illyarrie Reserve Enhancement, Hope Valley Sporting Club Amenities Improvements, and Telstra Mobile Phone Tower Hope Valley.
-The following list details those most relevant.
+Nothing can influence an area's performance as much as changes to local infrastructure, major projects, and planning initiatives.
+In total 12 projects have been identified by AreaSearch that are likely to have an impact on the area.
+Key projects include the Tea Tree Gully Sustainable Sewers Program, Illyarrie Reserve Enhancement, Hope Valley Sporting Club Amenities Improvements, and Telstra Mobile Phone Tower Hope Valley, with the list below detailing those likely to be of most relevance.

 Professional plan users can use the search below to filter and access additional projects.